 Applying for a mortgage is a chance to verify some of those personal details we’ve never been sure of.
 Don’t know if your credit score is 320 or 780?
 Check out your credit before taking out a mortgage.
-Forgotten some of your past employment history?
-Or, haven’t tallied up the exact amount of your outstanding debt?
+Forgotten some of your past employment history or haven’t tallied up the exact amount of your outstanding debt?
 Dig into your records to get the answers.
-It’ll not only save you and your loan officer the work, but you’ll have the personal satisfaction of acquainting yourself with your own personal finances.
+It’ll not only save you and your loan officer the work, but you’ll have the personal satisfaction of acquainting yourself with your own finances.

-And remember, if you’ve been approved for a mortgage, secured your terms, and moved in, the paper trail doesn’t end there, even when you’ve finished paying off your mortgage.
+And remember, if you’ve been approved for a mortgage, secured your terms and moved in, the paper trail doesn’t end there, even when you’ve finished paying off your mortgage.

 Sichelman said that many people hold “mortgage burning parties,” setting fire to their original mortgage loan documents.
 He wisely advised not to.
 Make copies of everything related to your house, and store them in a safe location.
 Your house and everything associated with it is an asset — letting them go up in smoke could mean lessening your chances of selling your home, or getting approved for a future mortgage.